GewelsJI/SINet-V2/AWESOME_COD_LIST.md

 ![GitHub issues](https://img.shields.io/github/issues/GewelsJI/SINet-V2)
 ![GitHub stars](https://img.shields.io/github/stars/GewelsJI/SINet-V2)

 This awesome list is under construction.
-If you have anything to recommend or any suggestions, please feel free to contact us via e-mail (gepengai.ji@gmail) or directly push a PR.
+If you have anything to recommend or any suggestions, please feel free to contact us via e-mail (gepengai.ji@gmail.com) or directly push a PR.

 < **Last updated: March/07/2024** >